MattA41/EWU-CSCD379-2024-Spring/README.md

+## Note ##
+My partner and I ended up using his repo for our class: [his repo](https://github.com/NathanMarsee/EWU-CSCD379-2024-Spring) I did most of the front end development and he did most of the back end development.

 ## Instructors ##
 [Grant Erickson](https://github.com/GrantErickson) and [Meg Woodford](https://github.com/mmwoodfo)
 For general questions, we suggest asking in Teams so that others can help as well.
 We encourage people to work together and collaborate.
 Please feel free to help your fellow students out.
 Though it is possible to privately message people directly, as much as possible, we encourage open discussion on the main chat so that others can benefit as well.